-Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended (Residential and Online) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)

-This course examines basic interpersonal communication processes with practical applications for the business environment.
+This basic interpersonal course examines communication processes with practical applications for the business environment.
 Issues regarding crosscultural communications and ethical considerations in business communication are discussed.
 The course will emphasize planning, organizing and delivering oral presentation in a business setting.